Look-back Decoding for Open-Ended Text Generation: Related Work

 \paragraph{Improved Learning Algorithms} \citet{yang-etal-2018-breaking,adiwardana2020towards} observed that increasing number of candidates in beam search or sampling leads to worse quality of generated data.
 They attribute this to the predominant training objective (i.e., Maximum Likelihood Estimation) that might not accurately rank generated sequences by quality~\citep{zhao2022calibrating}.
 Besides, \citet{holtzman2019curious} found that searching for the probable sequences always results in short and repetitive texts, which further motivated recent efforts to improve generation via revised learning objectives. \citet{welleck2019neural} proposed unlikelihood training to force unlikely generations to be assigned lower probability by the model.
 To alleviate degeneration, SimCTG~\citep{su2022contrastive} introduced a contrastive training objective to preserve sparseness of the token similarity matrix of the generated text.
 To avoid unintentionally boosting the probability of other irrelevant tokens in unlikelihood training, \citet{jiang2022simple} leveraged contrastive token learning to explicitly teach the LLM to assign negative tokens with a lower probability than positive tokens through more focused contrast between the two.
 Based on a BERTScore-style similarity metric between model decodes and targets measured in the model’s latent space, \citet{zhao2022calibrating} calibrated model-generated sequences with sequence likelihood calibration to better align with reference sequences via different types of losses (e.g., rank and margin loss).

 \paragraph{Improved Decoding Algorithms} \citet{liu-etal-2022-brio} observed that search methods (e.g., greedy and beam) which optimize generation probabilities may result in tedious and repetitive outputs in open-ended text generation. \citet{su2022contrastive} complemented the contrastive training with contrastive search for decoding, which selects tokens more distingushable from previous context. \citet{li2022contrastive} observed that degeneration is more prevalent in larger LMs than smaller ones, and proposed contrastive decoding to remove these undesired behavior by factoring out smaller LM's behavior from the larger LM.
 On the other hand, truncation sampling methods such as nucleus~\cite{holtzman2019curious} and typical~\cite{meister2022typical} decoding improve sample quality with more diverse samples compared to direct sampling, but at the expense of poor coherence and undesired topic drift. \citet{hewitt2022truncation} introduced $\eta$-sampling to truncate words below an entropy-dependent probability threshold.
+A concurrent work observed the strong correlation between good generation quality and narrow entropy zone, hence proposed entropy-aware decoding to promote good generation by constraining greedy decoding into the narrow entropy zone~\citep{arora2023stable}.

 Without extra effort on fine-tuning LMs, the proposed \look improves conventional search method with reference from the given prefix and prior generation, so that undesired repetitions and topic drifts can be explicitly alleviated.